- 6 Year Update Jack’s Hip Resurfacing with Dr. Clarke 2010

 January 14, 2017 – I think my lack of activity in this forum could be viewed as a good thing.
 I don’t think about my hip resurfacing at all and haven’t in quite a few years.
 I have been living life as if it never happened, but of course it did.
 Right now I am 6 years out from the procedure and am very happy to have had it performed.

-I recently have had knee … Read the rest
+I recently have had knee troubles and have had to … Read the rest

 LBHR Dr. Clarke October 2007Story Acquired by Vicky Marlow